OpenBB-finance/OpenBB/README.md

 ## Getting Started

+There are currently two main options to install the terminal:
+* using Docker: recommended if you just want to use the terminal
+* using Python: recommended if you want to develop new features

-Star the project
+First step in both options is to star the project

 <img width="1272" alt="Github starts" src="https://user-images.githubusercontent.com/25267873/115989986-e20cfe80-a5b8-11eb-8182-d6d87d092252.png">

+If you want to install the terminal using Python ignore the Docker section and jump to <a href="#local-install---anaconda-and-python">Local Install - Anaconda and Python</a> section.

 ### Docker Installation

-1. First step is to make sure docker desktop is installed.
+1. Make sure docker desktop is installed.
 Install links can be found [here](https://www.docker.com/products/docker-desktop).
    To confirm that your docker desktop is downloaded and running, open a command prompt or terminal and enter `docker info`.
 If you get the following you are not running the docker desktop: